 Purchase green or raw coffee beans

-Another way to preserve your coffee beans for a long time is to purchase green beans; this means roasting your coffee beans yourself.
+Another way to preserve your beans for a long time is to purchase green beans; this means roasting your beans yourself.
 A good thing about this option is that you have complete control over your beans’ flavor and aroma.